NHL Betting Guide – Odds, Picks & Tips

 When the puck drops on NHL games, entertainment follows.
 Hockey is full of action, and the sport’s reputation as perhaps the fastest sport is more than appropriate.
 While watching is tons of fun, there are ways to get even closer to the action.

 Sports betting has been legalized in several states across the U.S., and Virginia has added its name to the growing list.
-You can now bet on the NHL legally and safely here in VA.
+You can now bet on the NHL legally and safely here in Virginia.

-You can bet on individual NHL games in several different ways, scan for prop and live betting opportunities or bet on the NHL season as a whole with futures bets.
+You can bet on individual NHL games in several ways, scan for prop and live betting opportunities or bet on the NHL season as a whole with futures bets.

 Signing up to bet on the NHL online will take just a couple of minutes of your time.
 To begin the process, click through on our sportsbook links on this page.
 This will make you eligible for any free bets or bonuses just for creating an account.

 After you’ve entered and confirmed a few personal details, your account will be live right away.
-From there, you can then download the sportsbook app directly from the sportsbook’s website.
+From there, you can download the sportsbook app directly from the sportsbook’s website.
 Once you log in on the app, you’ll have access to the full sportsbook via the app.

-There are typically several different deposit options to choose from, including PayPal or credit cards.
+There are several deposit options to choose from, including PayPal or credit cards.
 When it’s time to cash out any winnings, you can typically choose the same option you used to deposit with.